 Review summary: Canon G3 X vs Panasonic FZ2000

 So what conclusions can be drawn?
 Which of the two cameras – the Canon G3 X or the Panasonic FZ2000 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is one clearly better than the other?
+Below is a summary of the relative strengths of each of the two contestants.

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.